shawnhuyiwen/pulse/docs/Methodology/DrugsMethodology.md

 @anchor drugs-furosemide
 ### Diuretic-Furosemide
 PD effects for the diuretic Furosemide are handled differently than other drugs in the engine.
 Localized effects are implemented via a tubular permeability modifier.
-This effectively simulates Furosemide's effect on the tubular luminal Na-K-Cl co-transporter, inhibiting reabsorption of fluid and ions into the vasculature, as shown in figure 15.
+This effectively simulates Furosemide's effect on the tubular luminal Na-K-Cl co-transporter, inhibiting reabsorption of fluid and ions into the vasculature, as shown in Figure 15.
 The permeability modifier is a function of the PK effects of the drug concentration in the blood plasma.
 These concentrations are then mapped to a Hill-type sigmoid to determine appropriate tubular reabsorption inhibition via reducing the permeability of the tubular lumen, see @ref RenalMethodology.
 This effectively increases the urine production rate and ion excretion, and reduces the patient's total blood volume.
 To see the effects of the drug on the cardiovascular system during ventricular systolic dysfunction, see @ref cardiovascular-validation-conditions "Cardiovascular System".

 <center>
 <table border="0">